-From a standing position, bend your knees and bring your hands all the way to the floor in front of you.
-Walk your hands out until you are in a push-up position with your hands directly underneath your shoulders.
-Brace your core and hold for just a few seconds.
-Walk the hands back until they are at your feet and then stand all the way up.
-Repeat 15-25 times for a great shoulder workout.
+Start standing, then bend your knees and bring your hands all the way to the floor in front of you.
+Walk your hands out until you are in a push-up position with hands directly underneath your shoulders.
+Brace your core and hold for a few seconds.
+Walk the hands back until they are at your feet and then stand to return to starting position.
+Repeat 15-25 times.

-Come into a static plank position, again with the hands just underneath the shoulders.
+Start in high-plank position, with hands just underneath the shoulders.
 Your core, quadriceps, and shoulders should all be engaged.
 Without rocking your hips side-to-side, touch your right hand to your left shoulder and then place it back to the floor.
 Then tap your right shoulder with your left hand and bring it back.
-Alternate right and left 15-25 times (right/left equals one rep) for another great shoulder workout.
+Alternate right and left 15-25 times (right/left equals one rep).

 Start by lying on your left side, propped up on your forearm.
 Both feet should be stacked on top of each other.
 Lift your hips off the ground and reach your right arm to the ceiling.
-Hold for 30 seconds to one minute.
+Hold for 30 to 60 seconds.
 Repeat on the other side.
-Isometric holds like this are an excellent way to build strength and endurance.

 Come back into your plank position. but this time, push your hips up toward the ceiling and keep your spine long.
 If you do yoga, you’ll know this position as downward-facing dog.
 Keep your entire body active and your neck relaxed, and bend the elbows as if you were about to head-butt the floor.
 How much you bend the elbows is up to you, but your head should never actually reach the floor.
 Step your feet closer to your hands to intensify this move.
 Try to do 15-25 reps!